What is the Best KVM Switch

 • Post category:Hardware

-One thing I want to be clear about when looking at the best KVM switches is that some KVM switches emulate the keyboard and mouse.
+Most of the devices below emulated the keyboard and mouse.
 This means that some devices that have special features (gaming keyboards or mice, generally) will appear as if they stopped working when the emulation software simply doesn’t understand what to do with the command being sent.

 The GREATHTEK KVM Switch allows you to control two different devices with one monitor, keyboard, and mouse.
 This device is capable of running two monitors at 4K@60Hz and comes with four USB 2.0 ports.

-A unique feature of this KVM Switch is that it has smooth image transmission due to EDID.
+A unique feature of this device is that it has smooth image transmission due to EDID.
 While not necessary, it’s a nice benefit.

 Click here to purchase the GREATHTEK KVM Switch